Finding Effective Pain Relief: Examining the Ineffectiveness of Opioids for Back and Neck Pain

 The North American Spine Association notes that low back pain is defined as acute when symptoms last up to six weeks, and chronic when they last for more than 12 weeks.

 When it comes to managing this pain, doctors should carefully limit a patient’s use of opioids and, if prescribed, keep the treatment for a short period of time, according to community clinical guidelines.
-He also recommended that opioids be used for pain relief only if other drug treatments did not work, or if the person could not take them for personal reasons.
+He also recommended that opioids be used for pain relief only if other drug treatments did not work, or if the person might not take them for personal reasons.

 “Despite these guidelines, there is no evidence of their effectiveness in relieving pain, and opioid painkillers are still widely prescribed,” Christine Lane, a professor at the Institute of Musculoskeletal Health at the University of Sydney, Australia, and lead author of the latest study published in The Lancet Wednesday, said in a press release.
 For people with lower back and neck pain in many countries.